-School of Education Barry Kanpol, Dean Joe D. Nichols, Graduate Program Director 260-481-4146 ~ www.ipfw.edu/educ ~ Neff Hall 250
+College of Education and Public Policy Barry Kanpol, Dean 260-481-4146 ~ ipfw.edu/educ ~ Neff Hall 250

 The following academic regulations supplement those that apply to all Indiana University graduate students.

 Second Master's Degree Credits applied to one master's degree may not be applied toward another.